Use promo code MONDAY, and

 Steve Paquette of Stratus Helicopters said they thought they were hired for a typical downtown photo shoot.
-The two photographers never said they worked for Greenpeace and the person who booked the flight never mentioned the activist group, either, Paquette said.
+The two photographers never said they worked for Greenpeace and the person who booked the flight never mentioned the activist group, either, Paquette

-Fortune 500 company of working with negligent palm oil contractors, who destroy rainforests in Indonesia.
+Greenpeace accused the Fortune 500 company of working with negligent palm oil contractors, who destroy rainforests in Indonesia.

 WCPO's crime and justice reporter Kareem Elgazzar and Tom McKee contributed to this report.